rad182/potential/platform/AWS2.md

 In the future, **only IAM users** should be used to login.

-To better separate devevelopment, staging, and production environments, we have created three new AWS accounts.
+To better separate development, staging, and production environments, we have created three new AWS accounts.
 IAM users in the `ArtsyEngineering` group have access to the Dev environment, which can be reached by clicking on the dropdown with your name and choosing `Switch Role`.
 You can switch back to your main IAM account by choosing "back to [your name]" in the dropdown.

 Engineers in the `ArtsyStaging` and `ArtsyProduction` groups will have access to those accounts.